 A few minutes’ walk will take you to Smoothie & Limonade for a sweet break in front of this unmissable 60’s-style food stand!
 Like a food truck, you can pick what you want and take it with you on the go.

 As the day lengthens, it is time to return to Place Jacques-Cartier.
-Don’t forget to make use of the hand sanitizer stations while you move around; there are more than twenty kiosks across the area in all.
 Once you find your way there, the pretty storefront of Bonjour Montréal will draw you in, and you will find great accessories like their headbands by Gibou or their t-shirts.

 Then across the street, don’t miss flowery Saint Amable, a lane whose architecture and floral festoons are well worth the detour.
-If you’re looking to discover some jewellery or clothing made in Quebec, come hang out at La Cour des Arts du Vieux-Montréal & Mon Shack au Québec or Atelier B (please note that at the time of publishing, this store is still by appointment only).
+And just so you know, a special stand has been set up to let you easily take photos of yourself in this very pretty, flowery décor!
+As for the shopping side of things, if you’re looking to discover some jewellery or clothing made in Quebec, see what La Cour des Arts du Vieux-Montréal & Mon Shack au Québec has to offer.
 If you walk around the block via Saint-Vincent, and come back across St-Paul Street, L’Empreinte coopérative there is another great local store whose diversity of products and items guarantee that anyone will find exactly what they’re searching for.
 A little further on, Bonsecours Market holds plenty of artist and artisan stalls from around here that we love in particular.

 Now the day is finally done… For a nice supper, let’s find another terrace with a high vantage point.
 The terrace at Hotel William Gray is impeccable, with its irreplaceable view over the streets and of the sunset over the river.
 We especially love the dishes piled high and the cocktail/mocktail menu they serve, promising a taste of summer in every gulp.